1ntotheunknown/1ntotheunknown/_posts/2020-09-09-The BIG DREAM.md

 When I was little, my parents used to take me on trips by plane to other countries.
 However, over the years, I do not remember anything.
 I totally changed my approach to traveling.
 I need to see all these places from a different perspective, without rush, without chasing flight dates or hotel bookings.
 If I find a country very interesting, I will just stay there longer.
 I've always been a loner so I guess that's what I'm looking for.

 # We dream too much about making our dreams come true.
-I have lived this way for a very long time. time to change it.
+I have lived this way for a very long time.
+Time to change it.
 Just take it step by step and never stop.